 Public Policy and International Affairs (PPIA) Fellowship

-For the 2015 incoming class, students who were named a PPIA Fellow (successfully completing any of the PPIA Junior Summer Institutes) and are admitted to the MSPPM program (including the 2-year, 3-semester, Data Analytics, Global and Washington, D.C. tracks) will be awarded a scholarship ranging from one-half tuition to full tuition and an annual stipend of $6,000 per year.
+PPIA Fellows (students who successfully completed any of the PPIA Junior Summer Institutes) and are admitted to the MSPPM program (including the 2-year, 3-semester, Data Analytics, Global and Washington, D.C. tracks) will be awarded a full-tuition (100%) scholarship and an annual stipend of $6,000.

 See the PPIA program's web site for more information.

 West Point Candidates Scholarships

 Eligible students for this scholarship are limited to Active Duty Army Officers who attend graduate school and complete a follow up assignment as an instructor at West Point.
 Active duty officers admitted to the MSPPM program are provided with a scholarship equal to 55% of the then-current tuition each semester.
 The remaining expenses (45% of tuition, all fees, textbooks and other required course materials, accommodation, meals, travel and other personal expenses) are the responsibility of the applicable West Point Candidate.

 These officers, once approved to be nominated by West Point's academic departments, need to also be approved by their assignment branch at the Army Human Resources Command (AHRC), as part of the Blue Book recruiting process.
 This scholarship is set up for future USMA instructors only and all assignments are determined by the USMA's academic departments.
 Any interested candidates should contact:

 Office of the Dean of the Academic Board